 I dreamed of getting a cutting machine but it was outside my craft budget for several years.
 These EK Scissors got me through and many times I prefer to cut with scissors and a paper trimmer instead of setting u my cutting machine.
 They are precision-tip scissors for detailed cutting on paper, vellum, photos and more.

 TIP: I love the dollar stores but there are two things you should not buy at a dollar store: Scissors or a paper trimmer.
 There are cheaper paper cutters (dollar stores) with lousy blades and cutting mats, so go with a brand name.

 You certainly do not need a cutting machine for dex cards.
 They are very easy to cut with a paper trimmer and scissors, but if you are interested in a cutting machine, I'm including this information.

 I did months of research, read a lot of articles, feedback and reviews before I purchased anything.
 In 2017 and 2018 I purchased Brother Scan N Cut, a Silhouette, a Cricut Air .
 This year (2020) I bought a Cricut Maker.

 The Cricut Maker surpasses them all.
 It is the easiest to use and best choice.
-The best capabilities compared to less expensive, If you visit craft forms and ask 99% of the time the will also say Cricut Maker.
+The best capabilities compared to being less expensive.
+If you visit craft forms and ask, 99% of the time the will also say Cricut Maker.
 I wasted hundreds of hours trying to learn the ones I bought before the Cricut Maker with huge failures and wasted papers.
-Brother Scan N Cut was my choice before I got the Naker but it still no match to the ease of use of the Cricut Maker.
+Brother Scan N Cut was my choice before I got the Naker but it is still no match to the ease of use of the Cricut Maker.